 A study in minimalist elegance, the design features two legs that extend from sled-type feet, serving as uprights that support a cantilevered seat and a crest rail with cantilevered ends.
 These major parts are typically made from black walnut.
 Spindles are made from hickory, shaved and faceted by hand with a block plane. - Woodcraft Magazine

 Japanese earthenware paired with indigo Shibori fabrics and woven placemats creates a beautiful place setting for any occasion.

-The oversized black globe pendant light floats airily over the dining table.
-It recreates the randomness, symmetry and shape of a yarn ball which creates beautiful shine and shadow play to this dining room.
-This sphere shape adds just the right touch of modern flair to this space.
+The white sculptural pendant light floats airily over the dining table.
+Inspired by modern architecture, this pendant adds just the right touch of lightness to this space.

 BEFORE AND AFTER TRANSFORMATION

-We actually loved the wood shelving and contemplated keeping it but once we started building this space out by adding wood flooring and then layering on the solid wood dining table, bench and Nakashima chairs, we really needed to create contrast which is why we decided to repaint the shelving unit in a bold indigo blue.
-I really love the way it dramatically pops the wood tones of the dining furniture.
+We actually loved the wood shelving and contemplated keeping it "as-is" but once we started building this space out by adding wood flooring and then layering on the solid wood dining table, bench and Nakashima chairs, we really needed to create contrast which is why we decided to repaint the shelving unit in a bold indigo blue.
+I really love the way it creates a dramatic backdrop for all of the wood tones.

 I APPRECIATE YOU STOPPING BY!

 If you have a project coming up, please fill out the form on the contact page to set up a call to see if we're a good fit!
 If you want a "uniquely-you-out-of-the-box home" that doesn't look like your neighbor, I'm the designer for you!
-Peruse the Project tab for more project reveals. - Rachel
+Peruse more Featured Projects here. - Rachel